Skip to main content

 Another potential cause of low water pressure is leaking pipes.
 Even small leaks can affect your water pressure and, over time, can cause structural damage to your home.
 It’s important to address the root cause by having a professional inspect your plumbing system.

 Lastly, mineral buildup from hard water can also result in low water pressure.
 Hard water leaves deposits inside your pipes, gradually reducing their capacity to deliver water efficiently.
-If you’re experiencing low water pressure, it’s crucial to investigate further to determine if repiping is necessary.
+If you’re experiencing low water pressure, it’s crucial to investigate further to determine if you should contact repipe specialists.

 Rusty or Discolored Water